Midoirl/Analog-Audio-Synthesizer-555/README.md

 An analog synthesizer using:

-a 555 timer as the main oscillator a second 555 timer as a low-frequency modulator (vibrato) cascaded RC low-pass filters an LM358 amplifier driving a speaker
+1) a 555 timer as the main oscillator
+2) a second 555 timer as a low-frequency modulator (vibrato)
+3) cascaded RC low-pass filters
+4) an LM358 amplifier driving a speaker

 The main oscillator generates the tone.
 The filters reshape it.
-The low-frequency oscillator adds slight pitch variation (vibrato), which makes the sound feel much more natural.
+The low-frequency oscillator adds slight pitch variation (vibrato), which makes the sound feel more natural.

 # Signal flow